princeton-sns/frida/core/README.md

 CONS
 - Cycles are possible (how much of a problem is this?)

+two default groups so far:
+- `linked`: describes "self" (e.g. default privacy; minimal group)
+- `contacts`: describes "other"

+all other groups are some combination of linked/contacts groups/subgroups

 ## Things the Core library *understands*

 IDs: public keys (maybe not?)